-The children visit Drusilla's zoo where they take part in workshops about the Maasai people and learn about habitats around the world.
+The children visit Portsmouth Harbour where they take part in workshops on board Admiral Nelson's ship, The HMS Victory.
+They find out about life on board a boat for both pirates and sailors and also learn about the Battle of Trafalgar.
 When they return to school, they write a recount of their trip.